 In order to keep up with its Cold War foes the United States also needed to leave behind the inefficiencies bogging down its economy.

 At a 1954 conference with state governors Vice President Richard Nixon stepped in for Eisenhower to deliver a speech on why the United States needed the national Interstate Highway System.

 Nixon cited the inefficiencies of the current highways that led to losses of billions of dollars in traffic jams and the clogging of the nation’s courts with highway-related lawsuits.

 In addition, the existing highways led to an ineffective transport of goods, hampering the economy, and an unacceptably high death and injury toll from automobiles.

 All of these factors were limiting the American economy and the nation’s growth.
-Should the United States wish to keep up with the Soviet Union in the Cold War, such gross inefficiencies must be curtailed.
+Should the United States wish to keep up with the Soviet Union in the Cold War, such gross inefficiencies needed improvements.